carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-/Users/nelle
+/home/usr123
 ~~~
 {: .output}

-Here,
-the computer's response is `/Users/nelle`, which is Nelle's **home directory**:

-> ## Home Directory Variation
->
-> The home directory path will look different on different operating systems.
-> On Linux, it may look like `/home/nelle`,
-> and on Windows, it will be similar to `C:\Documents and Settings\nelle` or
-> `C:\Users\nelle`.
-> (Note that it may look slightly different for different versions of Windows.)
-> In future examples, we've used Mac output as the default - Linux and Windows
-> output may differ slightly but should be generally similar.
-{: .callout}
->
 > We will also assume that your `pwd` command returns your user's home directory.
 > If `pwd` returns something different, you may need to navigate there using `cd`
-> or some commands in this lesson will not work as written.
-> See [Exploring Other Directories](#exploring-other-directories) for more details
-> on the `cd` command.

 To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
-For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

-On Nelle's computer, the filesystem looks like this:
+The NeSI filesystem looks like this:

-![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)
+![The file system is made up of a root directory that contains sub-directories titled home, nesi, and system files](../fig/NesiFiletree.svg)

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character, `/`, on its own;
-this character is the leading slash in `/Users/nelle`.
+this character is the leading slash in `/home/usr12`.

-Inside that directory are several other directories:
-`bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
-`Users` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+We know that our current working directory `/home/usr12` is stored inside `/home` because `/home` is the first part of its name.
 Similarly,
-we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+we know that `/home` is stored inside the root directory `/` because its name begins with `/`.

 > ## Slashes